cschreib/vif/doc/sphinx/vector.rst

     w.resize(20,10);  // 20x10
     w.resize(200,10); // 200x10

 Once the vector has been resized, its previous content is left in an undefined state, i.e., you can generally assume the previous values (if any) have been lost and replaced by meaningless garbage.
 The only exception is for 1D vectors.
-If the resize operation *decreases* the total number of elements, then values are erased from the end of the vector and while rest remains untouched.
+If the resize operation *decreases* the total number of elements, then values are erased from the end of the vector and the rest remains untouched.
 On the other hand, if the resize operation *increased* the total number of elements, new elements are inserted at the end of the vector, default constructed (i.e., zeros for integral types, etc.).
+This is the same behavior as ``std::vector``.

 Third, ``v.push_back(...)`` will add new values at the end of the vector, increasing its size.
 The behavior of this function is different for 1D and multidimensional vectors.
 For 1D vectors, this function appends a new element at the end of the vector, and therefore takes for argument a single scalar value.
 For multidimensional vectors, this function takes for argument another vector of ``D-1`` dimensions, and whose lengths match the *last* ``D-1`` dimensions of the first vector.
-The new vector is inserted after the existing elements, and the *first* dimension of the first vector is increased by one.
+The new vector is inserted after the existing elements in memory, and the *first* dimension of the first vector is increased by one.

 .. code-block:: c++